Brasilito, Costa Rica is an excellent beach town in Guanacaste for a relaxing beach vacation.

 Conchal Hotel: Cute little B&B style hotel on Brasilito

-W Costa Rica: New chic upscale resort on the same Westin Conchal property
+W Costa Rica: Chic upscale resort on the same Westin Conchal property on Conchal beach

 Personally, if you don’t plan to stay at the Westin or W, I would book a vacation rental in Brasilito rather than a hotel since there are many houses and apartments/condos for rent.